Browsing Category

 Rocketman: see my earlier review

-The Two Popes: Brazilian director Fernando Meirelles won international acclaim for City of Gods and here he is again with another wonderful film, based on a play, about two Popes attempting to find common ground.
-Sir Antony Hopkins and Jonathan Pryce, two of the industry’s finest, are both spectacular here.
-Many years ago when I was a television journalist, I interviewed Hopkins for a beautiful little film called Remains of the Day.
-He was gracious and thoughtful—a little Pope-like; miles away from his Hannibal Lector sneer.
+The Two Popes: Brazilian director Fernando Meirelles won international acclaim for City of Gods.
+Here he is again with another beautiful film based on a play about two Popes attempting to find common ground.
+Sir Antony Hopkins and Jonathan Pryce, two of the industry’s finest, are spectacular here.
+As a television journalist, I interviewed Hopkins for a beautiful little film called Remains of the Day many years ago.
+He was gracious and thoughtful—a little Pope-like, miles away from his Hannibal Lector sneer.
 I have loved watching all his films ever since.

-The Grizzlies: This is a gorgeous Canadian film that deserves lots of eyeballs.
-While the script delivers a few clunkers, I fell hard for the cast; one of the strongest on-screen this year.
+The Grizzlies: This gorgeous Canadian film deserves lots of eyeballs.
+While the script delivers a few clunkers, I fell hard for the cast, one of the strongest onscreen this year.
 The story surrounds a newly minted teacher who moves to a small Artic community and attempts to introduce lacrosse to his students.
 Both immensely watchable and heartwrenching, this is a film sneaking by most (if not all) of the sports film tropes right to the finish line.

 Several films screened at TIFF last year were released in 2019.
 Of the titles I loved, these gems are now available in general release or on one of the streaming networks.
 Girl, Wild Rose, Maiden, Everybody Knows, What You Gonna Do When The World’s On Fire, The Wild Pear Tree.
 See my TIFF 2018 wrap for reviews of these titles.
 Try to see them all!

 NEW ADD: The Lighthouse.
 Two men go mad inside a lighthouse.
-That’s the pitch but if you’re looking for a masterpiece of cinematography, sound, production design, and performance, this is your film.
-Robert Eggers and his brother Max dived deep in their research to write this film, shot in Nova Scotia, and then director Robert pushed two movie stars (Willem Dafoe and Robert Pattison) to the brink to pull off what is quite the stunner.
+That’s the pitch, but if you’re looking for a masterpiece of cinematography, sound, production design, and performance, this is your film.
+Robert Eggers and his brother Max dived deep into their research to write this film, shot in Nova Scotia, and then director Robert pushed two movie stars (Willem Dafoe and Robert Pattison) to the brink to pull off the stunner.
 What I loved most?
-This is not arty show-offy kind of filmmaking.
+This is not an arty show-offy kind of filmmaking.
 Nothing is there that doesn’t drive the narrative vision.
 There are hints of poetry and folklore.
 Film nerds will go nuts with the influences spotted here and there, not to mention the camera work.
 As for the mermaids in this film?
-Let’s just say they are not made in Disney.
+Let’s say they are not made in Disney.

 Best live theatre: The Brothers Size (Soulpepper)